You are free to choose, but you are not free of the consequences of those choices.

 How do our choices impact others?

-This conveys that every decision we make is important, and doesn’t alter our own existence exclusively.
+This conveys that every decision we make is important, and doesn’t alter our existence exclusively.

 Learn how to make good decisions